lucky-media/guidelines/pages/frontend/react.md

 # React
-React is a free and open-source front-end JavaScript library for building user interfaces or UI components.
-It is maintained by Facebook and a community of individual developers and companies.
-React can be used as a base in the development of single-page or mobile applications.
+React, a remarkable open-source front-end JavaScript library, empowers developers to craft stunning user interfaces or UI components.
+Facebook and an engaged community of developers and companies ensure its maintenance.
+In the development of single-page or mobile applications, React serves as an exceptional foundation.

-We use React for web/desktop and React Native for Mobile Applications at Lucky Media.
+Here at Lucky Media, we're smitten with React for web/desktop projects and React Native for mobile applications.

 ## Websites
-For websites we have a great starter based on Next.js - [Next Starter](https://github.com/lucky-media/nextstarter).
+Get off to a flying start with our phenomenal [Next Starter](https://github.com/lucky-media/nextstarter) powered by Next.js.

-The Starter its a great boilerplate to get you up and running with the following features:
+Our Next Starter is a fantastic boilerplate that includes:

 - TailwindCSS
-- Self Hosted Google Fonts with [FontSource](https://fontsource.org/)
+- Self-hosted Google Fonts via [FontSource](https://fontsource.org/)
-- Prettier and Eslint
+- Prettier and ESLint
-- Husky with Pre-commit hooks to lint and fix
+- Husky with pre-commit hooks for linting and fixing
-- Layout Component with working responsive Menu
+- Responsive menu-ready Layout Component
-- React Inline SVG is used to render svg-s.
+- React Inline SVG for rendering SVGs
 - JS Config aliases

 ## Components
-We encourage small and composable Components to be used in conjunction with Tailwind in order to build a robust UI.
+We champion the use of tiny, composable Components woven with Tailwind to construct resilient UIs.

-Example Text Component with React:
+Take a peek at this Text Component example utilizing React:
 ```jsx
 import React from 'react'